SE::AOL::Suggest - AOL Search Suggestion Scraper

-A parser of search suggestions for keywords in AOL.
-With the SE::AOL::Suggest parser, you can automatically collect keyword databases from AOL search suggestions by query.
-Using the SE::AOL::Suggest parser, you can easily and quickly parse AOL suggestions by query.
+A scraper for search suggestions by keywords in AOL.
+Thanks to the SE::AOL::Suggest scraper, you can automatically collect keyword databases from AOL search engine suggestions based on a query.
+Using the SE::AOL::Suggest scraper, you can quickly and easily scrape AOL suggestions for your query.

-Thanks to the multi-threaded work of A-Parser, the processing speed of requests can reach 4700 requests per minute, which on average allows you to get up to 13500 - 14500 results per minute.
+Thanks to the multi-threaded operation of A-Parser, the speed of query processing can reach 4700 queries per minute, which on average allows you to get up to 13500-14500 results per minute.

-You can use automatic query multiplication, substitution of subqueries from files, enumeration of alphanumeric combinations and lists to obtain the maximum possible number of results.
-Using result filtering, you can immediately clean up the result by removing all unnecessary garbage (using minus-words).
+You can use automatic query multiplication, substitution of sub-queries from files, iteration of alphanumeric combinations and lists to get the maximum possible number of results.
+Using results filtering you can immediately clean the result, removing all unnecessary junk (using negative keywords).

-The functionality of A-Parser allows you to save the parsing settings of the SE::AOL::Suggest parser for further use (presets), set a parsing schedule, and much more.
+A-Parser's functionality allows you to save SE::AOL::Suggest scraper parsing settings for later use (presets), ), set a parsing schedule, and much more.

-Saving results is possible in the form and structure that you need, thanks to the built-in powerful Template Toolkit, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Results can be saved in the form and structure that you need, thanks to the powerful built-in templating engine Template Toolkit which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL and CSV.

 - Suggestions for the query